-The Transformers Project is a free initiative to work with employers and learning providers as part of the Union Learning Fund priorities to support the development of training needs and enhance productivity.
+The Transformers Project is a free initiative to work with employers and learning providers as part of the Union Learning Fund priorities to support the development of training needs and enhance workplace skills.

 Our ultimate ambition is to advance the status of those people who support and develop others in the workplace to advance our economy and improve working lives…the Transformers.